frederic-perez/AmE-dictionary/data/dictionary.md

 __issuance__ _n_ :three::hammer:
 __issue__ _v_
 __isthmus__
-__it ain't over till/until the fat lady sings__ _idiom_ The final outcome cannot be assumed or determined until a given situation, event, etc., is completely finished.
+__it ain’t over till/until the fat lady sings__ _idiom_ The final outcome cannot be assumed or determined until a given situation, event, etc., is completely finished.
 It is often used in reference to organized competitions, such as sporting events, political elections, or the like.
 __IT Band__
 __it dawned on someone__
 __it goes without saying__ _idiom_ It is unambiguous, perfectly clear, or self-evident (that something is the case); it is already widely acknowledged, established, or accepted (that something is the case).
 __it so happens__
 __it takes a village__ _idiom_ _proverb_ Many people's help or involvement is needed to achieve some goal.
 A shortening of the proverb, "It takes a village to raise a child." _Come on, you'll never get this bill passed without their help.
 It takes a village, you know._
 __it takes two to tango__ _idiom_
-__it wouldn't do (someone) any harm (to do something)__ _idiom_ It would or may be good, pragmatic, or beneficial for someone (to do something).
+__it wouldn’t do (someone) any harm (to do something)__ _idiom_ It would or may be good, pragmatic, or beneficial for someone (to do something).
 __it's a dog's life__ :dart::astonished:
 __it's all good__ _idiom_ A phrase used to express general approval, unconcern, or disinterest.
 __it's one of those things__ _idiom_